Hotel Indigo, Edinburgh

 Our Approach

 The public area is made up of spaces spliced together with areas of low ceilings creating nooks and crannies to be cherished and celebrated.
 York Place sits on the confluence of three streams of endeavour which have sustained interest in the city for centuries.... the arts, architecture and science.
 A melting pot of influencers.
 Actors, Artists, Architects and Chemists have all played their part in creating this vibrant neighbourhood.
-We will explore the past deeds and legacies of four locals who have left their mark on the neighbourhood.
+We explored the past deeds and legacies of four locals who have left their mark on the neighbourhood.
 The Performer is Henry Siddons, an actor and theatre impresario; the Photographer David Octavius Hill; the Chemist, Robert Adamson; and finally, the Architect is Thomas Hamilton who lived in 57 York Place, now part of the hotel.

 The main feature in the space is the timber back bar and striking red tiled bar front.